Gary and His Demons: Season 1 (2018)

+Season 2 (2022)

 Release

 The first season was streamed weekly on VRV in the United States between April 15 and August 26, 2018.
 The show had its linear television debut on April 20, 2019 on Syfy as part of its TZGZ block.
 It was also aired on El Rey Network as part of the Mondo Animation Hour.
+The second season was released on Freevee on July 7, 2023.

 In Canada, the series was streamed on CBC Gem in October 2018.
 That same month, Comedy Central began airing the series in the United Kingdom.
 In Australia, the series was added to ABC iView in November 2018 and premiered on ABC Comedy.